PokeyOne/pokey-logger/README.md

     debug!("Some message with the number {} in it", 4);
 }
 ```
+*For a more detailed example usage, see crate documentation*

 As of version 0.2.0 of the library a log file can be added.
 It should be noted
 that the library will **never** create directories, but it will create log files